apache/rocketmq-exporter/README.md

 Configuration
 ---

-This image is configurable using different properties, See ``application.properties`` for a configuration example.
+This image is configurable using different properties, see ``application.properties`` for a configuration example.

 | name                           | Default            | Description                                        |
 | -----------------------------------|--------------------|----------------------------------------------------|